Doy-lee/session-pro-backend/readme.md

 Customise the runtime behaviour of the server by specifying a .INI file via the environment variable `SESH_PRO_BACKEND_DB_PATH=<path/to/ini/file.ini>` (due to some UWSGI restrictions).

+Note Python's implementation does not use quotes fro strings.

 ```ini
 [base]
 # Set the location to store the database of the backend to